isomerpages/pa-corp/_our-network/Grassroots Organisations/People's Association Youth Movement.md

 ---
 title: People's Association Youth Movement
-permalink: /our-network/Grassroots-Organisations/Peoples-Association-Youth-Movement
+permalink: /our-network/Grassroots-Organisations/Peoples-Association-Youth-Movement/
 description: ""
 third_nav_title: Grassroots Organisations
 ---
+### People's Association Youth Movement

-As a leading youth organisation, the People’s Association Youth Movement (PAYM) has been reaching out to youths in Singapore from the ages of 12 to 35 since 1971.
-Over 40 years, the PAYM has been offering a wide spectrum of interesting and meaningful programmes and initiatives to excite, engage and and empower the youths in creating a vibrant youth community.
+As a leading youth organisation, the People’s Association Youth Movement (PAYM) has been reaching out to youths in Singapore since its inception in 1971.
+It offers a wide spectrum of interesting and meaningful programmes and initiatives to excite, engage and and empower the youths in creating a vibrant youth community.The PAYM network currently consists of over 90 Youth Networks based at the CCs.

-This communal bonding is further reinforced through the Youth Executive Committees (YECs) at the Community Clubs (CCs).
-Youth Club members are elected into the YECs which involve them in various programmes and activities, and with the grassroots organisations to implement community development projects for residents in their respective constituencies.

-The PAYM network currently consists of 107 Youth Clubs based at the CCs.
-These Youth Clubs are managed by 102 YECs comprising young grassroots leaders who ensure programmes and activities are always current and innovative.

 #### PAYM’s Youth Engagement Framework

-The YECs under the umbrella of PAYM build social capital amongst youths, and through the youth by helping them to enrich the lives of others.
+The Youth Networks under the umbrella of PAYM build social capital amongst youths, and through the youth by helping them to enrich the lives of others.
 The PAYM’s youth engagement framework includes programmes targeting youth profiles, interest-driven activities to meet the diverse interests of youths, opportunities for youths to do their part for the community, and highpoint engagement events to bring more youths together.
 A multi-prong approach is adopted for PAYM’s youth engagement framework.

 * [Engage Youth since Young](//)
 * [Empowering Youth](//)